asreview/paper-depression-brouwer-simulation-ATD/simulation_ATD/README.md

-# Scripts for simulation study on depression data
+# Scripts for simulation study on obtaining average time to discovery

 This repository contains the scripts for a simulation study performed on data from the systematic review by [Brouwer et al. (2019)](https://doi.org/10.1016/j.cpr.2019.101773).
+T

 The simulation study has the following characteristics: